 In its 2017 survey, Drift found that the industries that have warmed up to the idea the most are Internet Software & Services, Consulting and Education:

 The survey also shed light on which departments/people within the companies take advantage of messaging.
-While sales and marketing departments are clearly leading the way, the trend penetrates a wide variety of departments.
+While sales and marketing departments are clearly leading the way, the trend penetrates various departments.

 The leadership of smaller companies in messaging adoption is not surprising since such businesses need to be creative to compete with the big fish.
 Hence, implementing new strategies and trying new approaches is their best chance to differentiate and create memorable customer experiences.